 Certificate of Competence

-After the UK leaves the EU on 31st December 2020 a Certificate of Competence (CoC) issued anywhere other than in the UK will no longer be valid and accepted for duties carried out in approved slaughterhouses.
+As the UK has left the EU, a Certificate of Competence (CoC) issued anywhere other than in the UK is no longer valid and cannot be accepted to carry out duties in approved slaughterhouses.

-CoC holders in the Republic of Ireland (ROI) can apply for a CoC in the UK on application to WATOK@food.gov.uk with details of their current ROI CoC.
+Citizens from the Republic of Ireland (ROI) can apply for a UK CoC upon application to WATOK@food.gov.uk with details of their current ROI CoC, and the appropriate fee.
 A UK CoC will be issued on an equivalence basis for the same species and operations

 Why you need one